Most people would not associate a gas grill with smoking, but you can do it, and so here we are with a simple guide on how to smoke on a gas grill.

 The best smoking is done in the 225 to 250° F temperature range.
 The only way to know where your grill’s temperature has settled is to measure it.

-This is much easier with a remote digital thermometer.
+This is much easier with a remote wireless thermometer.

 As discussed elsewhere, these allow managing both grill and meat temperatures.